BlockstreamResearch/bip-frost-dkg/README.md

 [^resharing-attack]: A very similar attack has been observed in the implementation of a resharing scheme [[AS20](https://eprint.iacr.org/2020/1052), Section 3].

+To sum up, there is currently no description of PedPop that does not assume the availability of external secure channels and consensus and thus can be turned into a standalone implementation.
-To overcome these issues, we describe *ChillDKG* in this document.
+To overcome these issues, we propose ChillDKG in this BIP.
-ChillDKG is a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and consensus and thus is easy to deploy in practice.
+ChillDKG is a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and consensus and thus does not have external dependencies.
+This makes it easy to implement and deploy, and we provide detailed algorithmic specifications in form of Python code.

 ### Design